 A critical stance

 Reverse Pivot is also one of the causes for topped shots.
 If you use this move, your weight transfer on the downswing becomes a problem.
 You end up pivoting off your lead foot as the weight never shifts to the back foot.
 This poor weight transfer causes a topped shot.
 You can fix the issue by working on your posture.
-With feet in a wide position and flexed knees, you can avoid topping the ball.
+With feet in a wide position and flexed knees, you can avoid topping the golf ball.

-Worrying about hitting the ground:
+Worrying about hitting the ground: how to stop topping the golf ball

 Worrying too much about hitting the ground can also result in a topped shot.
 After hitting fat or heavy shots in the past, you might try to avoid them, leading you to hit the top of the golf ball.
 Your overestimation then results in a topped shot.
+So, how to stop topping golf ball?

-Drills to stop topping
+Drills to stop topping golf ball

-Drill #1- The still head
+Drill to stop topping the golf ball #1- The still head

 - Ask your friend to stand at a secure spot, exactly outside the golf ball you're addressing